druuu/test/README.md

     ```

-##Block All incoming and outgoing traffic except for specified IP
+##Block All incoming and outgoing traffic except for specific IP

 * Create a shell script with name block.sh and following contents: